 Will I Still Have a Case If I’m Partly to Blame For My Accident in Florida?

-Yes, as long as someone else shares responsibility, too.
-Florida is one of many states to operate under a pure comparative negligence system.
-Anyone who contributes to an accident, including victims, shares responsibility for resulting damages.
+Yes, as long as someone else shares most of the responsibility, too.
+Florida is one of many states to operate under a modified comparative negligence system with a 51% rule.
+Anyone who contributes to an accident, including victims, shares responsibility for the resulting damages.

 If you suffer damages and share fault, your financial award will simply be adjusted to reflect your role in the accident.

-Let’s say you are assigned 50% fault for a motorcycle accident in Jacksonville.
+Let’s say you are assigned 40% fault for a motorcycle accident in Jacksonville.
 Your case is valued at $1 Million.
-Once your negligence is factored in, you can recover $500,000 in damages.
+Once your negligence is factored in, you can recover $600,000 in damages.
+However, if you were assigned 51% fault or more instead, you would be barred from recovering damages.

 Hiring an attorney who understands these strategies and how to defend you will help you maximize your recovery.